 4 Things You Can Donate This Holiday Season

 There are many ways you can give back this holiday season, but did you know certain gifts to certified nonprofit organizations can qualify you for additional tax deductions?
-Here's a list of four things you can donate and claim as a deduction when filing your 2017 income taxes.

 *Pro-tip for all charitable giving: Always ask for a receipt, regardless of the type of donation.
 It’s important to itemize your deductions with accuracy in case of a potential audit from the Internal Revenue Services (IRS).